kubernetes/sig-release/release-team/role-handbooks/docs/editing-flow.md

 this process might take a long time, particularly at the end of the cycle when the branch has lots of commits.

+The `--fork` flag should be set to your GitHub user (the organization that owns your fork of k/sig-release).
+This is required to automatically create the release notes branch on your fork of sig-release.

 Since the note gatherer hits the GitHub API quite heavily, you will get rate limited.
 During a normal operation `krel` will handle them correctly, but you may find yourself forced to wait when doing several runs after one another.